 - Use in your tea or coffee or pour over cereal.

 - Don’t soak your oats first, I found this caused sliminess, no matter how much they were rinsed.

-- Don't overblend as apparently it can also cause the oats to become slimy though I have not personally experienced this.
-About a minute of blending is usually sufficient.
+- Don’t overblend as it can also cause the oats to become slimy.
+You shouldn’t need to blend for more than a minute.

-- Don't heat the milk as it causes it to get very thick.
+- Don’t heat the milk as it causes it to get very thick and clumpy.
 It can be added to hot drinks like tea and coffee though.

 - This recipe is gluten-free as long as you use gluten-free rolled oats.